saleor/saleor-docs/docs/api/authenticate.md

   http://localhost:8000/graphql/
 ```

-## Token verification and refreshing
+## Verifying and refreshing a token

 To verify the token, use the following mutation: